Gender Dynamics and Homophily in a Social Network of LLM Agents: Data collection and preprocessing

 Recent work shows that large language models can serve as high-quality automated annotators and, in many cases, match or outperform human crowd workers on text annotation and evaluation tasks \cite{gilardi2023chatgpt,kuzman2023chatgpt,chiang2023can,alizadeh2025open}.
 Following Alizadeh et al.\ \cite{alizadeh2025open}, who report mixed performance patterns for zero-shot, one-shot, and few-shot prompting across tasks and datasets, and no clear priority among them, we adopt a zero-shot setting for simplicity and transparency.
-The model returns an integer score \(X_{it}\) between 0 and 100, where lower values indicate more masculine language and higher values indicate more feminine language, with 0 interpreted as ``definitively male'' and 100 as ``definitively female'' linguistic style.
+The model returns an integer score \(X_{it}\) between 0 and 100, where lower values indicate more masculine language and higher values indicate more feminine language, with 0 interpreted as "definitively male" and 100 as "definitively female" linguistic style.
 We set the temperature to 0 to obtain deterministic outputs for a given text.

-We interpret \(X_{it}\) as a continuous, language-based measure of gender manifestation.
+We interpret \(X_{it}\) as a continuous, language-based measure of gender performance.
 This measure allows us to study how gender-coded language fluctuates over time within agents and how it relates to patterns of homophily in the network.

 As an illustration, Table~\ref{tab:gender-example} shows the score assigned to a representative agent--week document.
-Table~\ref{tab:gpt-rationales} also shows a small set of gender-scores and their corresponding rationales returned by GPT-4o-mini.
+Table~\ref{tab:gpt-rationales} also shows a small set of gender scores and their corresponding rationales returned by GPT-4o-mini.